Drone attack hits Ukraine; US vows ‘consequences’ over nukes

 “If Russia crosses this line there will be catastrophic consequences for Russia.
 The United States will respond decisively,” he told NBC’s Meet the Press on Sunday.

-Washington’s message has been more detailed in private conversations with their Russian counterparts, he said, without elaborating.
+Russian media reports claimed the man walked into the facility saying “No one will go fighting” and “We will all go home now.”
+Local authorities said the military commandant was in intensive care in an “extremely grave” condition.

-“So, the Russians understand where we are.
-We understand where we are.
-We are planning for every contingency” he said in separate comments to ABC’s This Week.
-“And we will do what is necessary to deter Russia from taking this step.”
+The man, identified in the media as 25-year-old local resident Ruslan Zinin, was reportedly upset that a call-up notice was served to his best friend who didn’t have any combat experience – which the authorities have said is the main criteria for the draft.

-Elsewhere, a Russian rocket attack targeted a village in southeastern Ukraine.
+In Ukraine in the meantime, a Russian rocket attack targeted a village in southeast of the country.
 The attack struck an unnamed village and the regional center of Zaporizhzhia, regional military official Oleksandr Starukh said online.

 He posted pictures of damaged buildings and said unspecified infrastructure also had been damaged and fires were sparked by the attack.